Equilibrium axisymmetric halo model for the Milky Way and its implications for direct and indirect DM searches

 \subsection{Distribution of baryons}

-Despite significant improvements in observational data, the distribution of baryons within the Milky Way is still subjected to sizeable uncertainties.
-This is primarily due to the fact that we are viewing our galaxy from within, which makes it harder to resolve the extent and precise shape of the stellar disc as well as the structure of our galaxy near to its centre.
-In the following, we will present the baryonic modelling used throughout our analysis which consists of a spherical bulge and an axisymmetric disc.
-Even though this setup is rather simplistic, we believe it is sufficient to effectively capture the shape of baryonic gravitational potential and provide robust constraints on the considered DM density profiles.
+Despite significant improvements in observational data, the distribution of baryons within the Milky Way is still subjected to sizable uncertainties.
+This is primarily due to the fact that we are viewing our galaxy from within, which makes it harder to resolve the extent and precise shape of the stellar disc as well as the structure of our galaxy near to its center.
+In the following, we will present the baryonic model that will be used throughout our analysis, consisting of a spherical bulge and an axisymmetric disc.
+Even though this setup is rather simplistic, we believe it is sufficient to capture the shape of the baryonic gravitational potential and provide robust constraints on the considered DM density profiles.
 For a more complete review regarding the structure of our galaxy see, e.g.,~\cite{bland-hawthorn_galaxy_2016,wegg_moa-ii_2016,pouliasis_milky_2017,bienayme_new_2018,bland-hawthorn_galah_2019} and references therein.

-In recent studies the galactic bulge has been often approximated by spheroidal power-law distribution, flattened along the central axis, with exponential truncation in the outskirts~\cite{bissantz_spiral_2002,bland-hawthorn_galaxy_2016}.
-Since truncation radius has been estimated to lie at $r_\s{trunc} \sim 2$ kpc, which roughly coincides with the innermost determinations of the galactic rotation curve, the exact details of its morphology are not important for the analysis at hand.
+The central region of our galaxy is composed of a barred stellar bulge which exhibits intricate triaxial structure~\cite{clarke_milky_2019} that falls beyond the scope of axisymmetric models.
+In recent studies it has been often approximated by a spheroidal power-law distribution, flattened along the central axis, with exponential truncation in the outskirts~\cite{bissantz_spiral_2002,bland-hawthorn_galaxy_2016}.
+However, since the truncation radius has been estimated to lie at $r_\s{trunc} \sim 2$ kpc, which roughly coincides with the innermost determinations of the galactic rotation curve, the exact details of its morphology are not important for the analysis at hand.